nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### 4.4.
 Help Command

->This feature allow users to see all the commands and command format required by Upcycle
+>This feature allows users to see all the commands and command format required by Upcycle

 Usage is very simple, and is prompted when the user first opens the Upcycle application.